 “When I first started freelancing, I definitely fell into the common trap of worrying that turning down any job would lead to all of my clients drying up,” says Guy Birken, who has been freelancing for seven years.

-“Once I got to a place where I knew I could financially handle slow months and did not have to feel lucky to accept jobs I didn’t like, I knew that I had achieved financial freedom.”
+“Once I got to a place where I knew I could financially handle slow months and did not have to feel lucky to accept jobs I didn’t like, I knew that I had achieved financial independence.”

 When Money Goes Beyond Taking Care of Your Needs